 Governance is based on a separation of powers between executive and non-executive governance.
 It is regularly reviewed and adjusted according to changes in the company's business.

-This structure also includes a system for transmitting information through committees and reporting to the Board of Directors.
+This structure also includes a system for transmitting information through committees(see B.5) and reporting to the Board of Directors.